Walt Disney World Refurbishment Schedule For February 2018: The Redhead Is About To Change Forever

 Please note that dates are subject to change and can without any notice.
 These dates are officially listed on Walt Disney World’s refurbishment schedule and website, but that does not mean they can’t possibly change.

-Every single month, there is a possibility that something will or could be closed at one of the Walt Disney World parks due to be under refurbishment.
+Every single month, there is a possibility that something will or could be closed at one of the Walt Disney World parks due to being under refurbishment.
 This downtime is absolutely necessary to keep things in proper working order and to make sure that guests always receive the best experience.
 For February of 2018, the list is rather short, but big-name attractions such as Pirates of the Caribbean are about to undergo a change.